Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models: Discussion

-While both the system's source code and its test code are typically accessible in SUTFL, black-box TCFL does not assume access to the SUT's source code.
-As discussed in~\autoref{Problem_Def}, this reflects a common situation in industrial QA teams, where testers often do not have access to production code~\cite{nidhra2012black}.
-Consequently, SUTFL and TCFL differ in scope and present distinct challenges, making a direct, like-for-like comparison between them inappropriate.
-While prior work has explored the use of LLMs in SUTFL~\cite{DBLP:journals/corr/abs-2403-16362, DBLP:conf/icse/YangGMH24, DBLP:journals/corr/abs-2411-10714}, to the best of our knowledge, our approach is the first to apply LLMs to TCFL.
-Consequently, a comparison with existing state-of-the-art techniques was not feasible.
-However, we believe our technique can serve as a foundational baseline for future research in LLM-based TCFL, paving the way for further exploration in this area.
+As discussed in \autoref{Problem_Def}, SUTFL and TCFL differ in scope and present distinct challenges, making a direct, like-for-like comparison between them inappropriate.
+While prior work has explored the use of LLMs in SUTFL\cite{DBLP:journals/corr/abs-2403-16362, DBLP:conf/icse/YangGMH24, 10.1109/TSE.2025.3553363}, to the best of our knowledge, our approach is the first to apply LLMs to TCFL. \annotate{C1.2 \& C2.3}\deletedtext{Consequently, a comparison with existing state-of-the-art techniques was not feasible.}To enable a comparison with state-of-the-art techniques, we employed the latest LLM-guided SUTFL method, FlexFL\cite{10.1109/TSE.2025.3553363}, along with two traditional SUTFL techniques, IRFL\cite{9610655} and FauxPy\cite{PythonFL-FauxPy-Tool}.
+We adapted these techniques to fit our problem setting (see \autoref{table::baseline::adaptations}).

+In this section, we discuss the potential biases or changes in the original methods' behavior introduced by these adaptations.
+For each adaptation, we either provide a detailed explanation of why it does not raise such concerns or describe the measures we took to mitigate them.